brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} the initializer for a variable that is usable in constant expressions or has constant initialization ([basic.start.static]{.sref}).

 ::: addu
 [All plainly constant-evaluated expressions are manifestly constant-evaluated, but some manifestly constant-evaluated expressions (e.g., template arguments) are not plainly constant-evaluated.
-Such expressions are still evaluated during translation, but (unlike plainly constant-evaluated expressions) cannot have observable side effects, and there are no explicit constraints on the relative order of their evaluation.]{.note}
+Such expressions are still evaluated during translation, but (unlike plainly constant-evaluated expressions) cannot have observable side effects.]{.note}
 :::

 :::